sbolans9/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .map is used to create an entirly new array whereas .forEach is used to mutate the current array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function is code that can be called by name whereas method is a piece of code that is called by the name of obj
 3. What is closure?
+    A closure helps retain memory, by keeping a function inside a function.
 4. Describe the four rules of the 'this' keyword.
+- Global Binding: when the 'this' keyword is used in the global scope it refers to the entrie Window/Console
+- Implicit Binding: is when the 'this' keyword is referencing whatever is preceding itself.
+- New Binding: it is used when there is a constructor function, 'this' refers  to the specific obj that's created & returned by the constructor function.
+- Explicit Binding: It's whenever we use the call/apply method in JS
 5. Why do we need super() in an extended class?

 ## Project Set up